luciforge/FaceMaskDetection/README.md

 ---

 ## Contact
-For questions or support, please reach out to [your-email@example.com].
+For questions or support, please reach out to me.